C.D. Cobreloa

 The club's professional debut in Segunda división professional de Chile was in 1977, achieving the promotion to Primera División in the same year.
-The club has won the Primera División title in 8 times, and the 1986 Copa Polla Lan Chile.
+The club has won the Primera División title 8 times, the 1986 Copa Polla Lan Chile and the 2023 Primera B de Chile.
 Some of its rivalries are with Club Social y Deportivo Colo-Colo team in the Clásico Albo-Loíno, Club de Deportes Cobresal who dispute the Clasico del Cobre and Deportes Antofagasta in the Clasico de la región de Antofagasta.

 In 2019, The Rec.Sport.Soccer Statistics Foundation sorted out in the 71st position in the Worldwide Historical Ranking of Clubs.
-In CONMEBOL Libertadores Ranking 2021 it is in 68th position.
+In CONMEBOL Libertadores Ranking 2025 it is in 67th position.